manish-garodia/manish-garodia/common/initialize-environment/initialize-environment.md

 ### **Generate SSH Keys**

-1. From your remote desktop session, open a terminal window run the following to generate the key pair
+1. From your remote desktop session, open a terminal window and run the following to generate the key pair

     ```
     <copy>